torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 .. module:: grapple.models
 .. class:: GraphQLStreamfield(field_name, required=False)

-This field type supports all built in Streamfield blocks.
-It also supports custom blocks built using StructBlock and the like.
+This field type supports all built-in ``Streamfield`` blocks.
+It also supports custom blocks built using ``StructBlock`` and the like.

 GraphQLSnippet